oliverkpan/DiscordBot/README.md

 # JarvisBot

-Will be creating a Discord Bot using Python.
+#### About
+I created a Discord Bot, called Jarvis using the discord library.
+Jarvis moderates my personal Discord Server and can assist with administrative issues.

 ## Acknowledgements